Sanaag

+Sanag (Sanaag, سَنَاج) is an administrative region (gobol) governed by both Somaliland and Puntland.
+The region is disputed between the self-declared Somaliland and Puntland, a state of Somalia.
+Puntland claims only the Harti-inhabited parts of region to be part of Somaliland, while the latter claims the entire region - a claim based on the British Somaliland boundaries.

-Sanag (Sanaag, سَنَاج) is an administrative region (gobol) in north eastern Somaliland.
-Sanaag has a long coastline facing the Gulf of Aden to the north, and is bordered by the region of Sahil to the west, Sool to the south and Somalia to the east.
-The region is disputed by the self-declared Republic of Somaliland and Puntland, a Federal Member State of Somalia.
+Sanaag has a long coastline facing the Gulf of Aden to the north, and is bordered by the region of Sahil to the west, Sool to the south and Bari to the east.
 Its capital city is Erigavo.
 Sanaag is the largest region of Somaliland, accounting for 35% of Somaliland's total land area.

-The region is partially controlled by Puntland and Somaliland.
-Puntland disputes the Harti-inhabited parts of region as being part of Somaliland, while the latter claims the entire region based on the British Somaliland boundaries.